Codes4Fun/bitcoin-tax-tools/README.md

 ## workflow

 1) Gather transactions.
- - For bitcoin wallets generate download links for wallet transactions (in json) using this [tool](tool.00.insight.html).
+ - For bitcoin wallets generate download links for wallet transactions (in json) using this [**tool**](tool.00.insight.html).
 Here it is useful to have a private insight server but public servers are an option here as well.
  - For virtual wallets the tools have their own [transaction csv format](#transaction).
- - Coinbase csv files can be converted with this [tool](tool.00.coinbase.html).
+ - Coinbase csv files can be converted with this [**tool**](tool.00.coinbase.html).
  - For other virtual wallets you will need to either develop a tool or manually create a [transaction csv format](#transaction) file.

-2) Generate input.csv and output.csv files with this [tool](tool.01.generateIO.insight.html).
+2) Generate input.csv and output.csv files with this [**tool**](tool.01.generateIO.insight.html).
  - input.csv contains all transactions for acquired BTC.
  - output.csv contains all transactions of spent BTC.

-3) For a given year generate TXF and compute gains with this [tool](tool.02.report.html)
+3) For a given year generate TXF and compute gains with this [**tool**](tool.02.report.html)
  - taxes.txf a document that can be imported into tax software.
  - taxes.txt a document showing your years income, cost, and gains.
  - taxes.csv alternative format of TXF.

 4) Import TXF file into your tax software.
- - TurboTax Online does not support TXF files, what you want it TurboTax Premier as it supports investments and will generate the necessary form from the TXF.
+ - TurboTax Online does not support TXF files.
+If you want to use TurboTax, use TurboTax Premier as it supports investments and will generate the necessary form from the TXF.

 ## <a name="transaction"></a>transaction CSV format